By Mark Forbes

-The scope and speed of Corona-related impacts are staggering, requiring dramatic business adaption and presenting an existential threat to many organisations.
+The scope and speed of Coronavirus-related impacts are staggering, requiring dramatic business adaption and presenting an existential threat to many organisations.

 Changes to our ways of life and business will continue to escalate as the virus spreads, and attempts to contain it accelerate.

 Surviving in a quarantine economy means adapting to these challenges: protecting the health of staff and customers; new ways of operating, from digital communications to remote working; preserving cash flow and containing costs; and for some, cuts and shutdowns.

 Business will be expected to demonstrate leadership.
 That means having a plan, implementing it and effectively communicating it.

 To achieve change it must be understood.
 Staff, customers and stakeholders need to be engaged.
 How any business communicates through this crisis will have a critical impact on operations, reputation, capacity to survive and eventually thrive.

 Recession is inevitable, but recovery will also come.
 Businesses need to remain standing in six or 12 months time and be positioned for the bounce back.
 Much of that rests on considered, strategic decisions, communicated clearly and effectively.

 At Icon, we provide high-level corporate counsel, strategic advice and operational assistance to business, government agencies and not for profits.
 We see fundamental and permanent changes to structures and practices from the Coronavirus pandemic.